joshlohx/joshlohx/README.md

 ## 🙋‍♂️ Introducing Myself

 Hello, I'm Josh.
-Data enthusiast with expertise in data migration and ERP implementations and an aspiring data analyst.
+Data enthusiast with expertise in data migration and ERP implementations.

 - Querying data using SQL.
 - Performing data wrangling and modelling using SQL, Python and R.